Gabry993/pointing-user-interface-hri/README.md

 # Scenarios
-We have four different scenarios, which can be launched both in simulation and real world, using the same launch file.
+We have four different scenarios, which can be launched both in simulation and real world, using the same [launch file](docker/pointing-user-interface/code/relloc/launch/docker_hri.launch).
 So, for each scenario we will provide a brief description, then we will point the relevant CoppeliaSim scene, environment map and launch parameters.
 In general, the workflow to launch a scenario will be:

-(just for simulation)
+### Starting the Simulation
+Just for the simulation
 ```
 # first, launch CoppeliaSim
 cd docker/simulation